 History Of Folkstyle Wrestling

-Folkstyle wrestling was influenced by a number of wrestling styles from around the world.
+Folkstyle wrestling was influenced by several wrestling styles from around the world.
 It was even influenced by some of the wrestling that was already going on here in the United States by the Native Americans.
-The Europeans who settled here also had certain styles of wrestling that they had been exposed to.
-This would be a style more similar to Greco-Roman wrestling and wrestling styles of England, Ireland, and other European countries.

-It is a hybrid grappling style that has its roots in many other styles.
+Catch wrestling is a hybrid grappling style that has its roots in many other styles.
 This would include many English styles such as Lancashire wrestling as its most major influence.
 That said, it was also influenced by many other grappling arts across the world such as Indian pehlwani wrestling.

 People would bet on wrestlers who would win by either pinning or submitting their opponents.
 Unlike folkstyle wrestling, catch wrestling has an arsenal of submission attacks designed to make their opponents tap out.
 In the late 1800s and early 1900s, this style of wrestling came to the Americas.

-Wrestling In Americas
+Folkstyle Wrestling In The Americas

 Catch wrestling started to become very popular in the United States and was growing rapidly.
 It was further popularized by traveling carnivals that hosted catch wrestling events.
-People from the crowd could win a prize of some sort if they could pin or submit one or the carnival’s catch as catch can wrestlers.

 Because the crowd would often contest certain pins the wrestlers would typically use a submission to end the match with the challenger.
 This way there was no debate on who exactly won the match.
 This did, however, make an already rough sport even more brutal.